girishji/vimsuggest/README.md

 ## Addons

-When the `addons` option is set to `v:true`, the following commands become available.
+When the `addons` option is set to `v:true`, the following commands are made available.
 You can use these commands directly or map them to your preferred keys.

 1. **Fuzzy Find Files**

    `:VSFind [dirpath] [fuzzy_pattern]`

-   This runs the `find` command asynchronously to gather files for fuzzy searching.
+   This runs the system's `find` program (or alternatives) asynchronously to gather files for fuzzy searching.
 The optional first argument is the directory to search within.

    Example key mappings: